lopezviktor/EdgeAI-SmartIrrigationSystem/docs/project_log.md

   - Train a Random Forest (or similar) model on the Raspberry Pi to predict irrigation **dose levels** (e.g., 0 = no water, 1 = low, 2 = medium, 3 = high) instead of a binary decision.
   - Integrate the new model into the existing Bluetooth service so that future decisions are expressed as timed pump commands (e.g., pump ON for *N* seconds) rather than simple on/off flags.

-Second Controlled Irrigation Event – Medium-Dose Pump Watering (14 s)
+### Third Controlled Irrigation Event – Medium‑Dose Pump Watering (14 s)

 - After several additional days of natural drying, the substrate had stabilised around soil1 ≈ 500 and soil2 ≈ 530–540, but environmental conditions in York (low temperature, high ambient humidity) slowed down further drying.
-- To accelerate the drying process in a controlled way, a gentle warm-air flow was applied over the potting soil using a household hair dryer:
+- To accelerate the drying process in a controlled way, a gentle warm‑air flow was applied over the potting soil using a household hair dryer:
   - Low–medium temperature setting, at approximately 30–40 cm distance from the pot.
   - Short cycles of 1 minute ON / 30 seconds OFF, for a total of ~4 minutes.
   - Care was taken to avoid heating the plant foliage or the plastic pot directly.
-- This procedure increased the soil moisture readings (higher raw values = drier substrate) until soil1 stabilised around 505–510 and soil2 around 535–540, which was considered a realistic “dry but safe” state to test a medium-dose irrigation.
+- This procedure increased the soil moisture readings (higher raw values = drier substrate) until soil1 stabilised around 505–510 and soil2 around 535–540, which was considered a realistic “dry but safe” state to test a medium‑dose irrigation.

-- A second, controlled irrigation event was then executed using the peristaltic pump driven by the Arduino:
+- A second controlled irrigation event was then executed using the peristaltic pump driven by the Arduino:
   - **Irrigation timestamp:** Mon 8 Dec 2025, 16:57:58 GMT (recorded via `date` on the Raspberry Pi).
-  - The pump was activated through the manual USB command `PUMP_MEDIUM`, mapped in firmware to a 14-second activation of `PUMP_PIN` via the TIP122 stage.
+  - The pump was activated through the manual USB command `PUMP_MEDIUM`, mapped in firmware to a 14‑second activation of `PUMP_PIN` via the TIP122 stage.
   - Immediately after the irrigation, the Raspberry Pi logs and ThingSpeak channel showed:
     - A sharp drop in `soil1` (from ≈ 504 to ≈ 365), indicating that the water jet reached the region around the first sensor.
-    - A smaller and more delayed change in `soil2`, consistent with non-uniform water distribution in the pot (the second sensor is physically located in a different zone of the substrate).
+    - A smaller and more delayed change in `soil2`, consistent with non‑uniform water distribution in the pot (the second sensor is physically located in a different zone of the substrate).
   - Over the following 30–40 minutes, `soil1` gradually increased again towards 460–480, while `soil2` slowly drifted upwards into the 550–565 range, reflecting moisture redistribution and partial surface drying.

-- This event has been labelled as a **medium-dose irrigation** in the Raspberry Pi CSV logs and will serve as the ground-truth example for the “medium” class in the future multi-class Edge AI model (0 = no water, 1 = low, 2 = medium, 3 = high).
+- This event has been labelled as a **medium‑dose irrigation** in the Raspberry Pi CSV logs and will serve as the ground‑truth example for the “medium” class in the future multi‑class Edge AI model (0 = no water, 1 = low, 2 = medium, 3 = high).

+### Fourth Controlled Irrigation Event – High‑Dose Pump Watering (18 s)

+- A final high‑dose irrigation test was performed to complete the labelled dataset required for the multi‑class irrigation dose model.
+- **Irrigation timestamp:** Tue 9 Dec 2025, 11:14:43 GMT (recorded using the `date` command on the Raspberry Pi).
+- The irrigation was triggered using the manual USB command `PUMP_HIGH`, mapped in firmware to an 18‑second activation of the TIP122 pump driver stage.
+This represents the strongest controlled irrigation event executed in the project.
+- Pre‑irrigation soil readings were approximately **soil1 ≈ 496** and **soil2 ≈ 541**, indicating a clearly dry substrate and maintaining consistency with previous irrigation test conditions.

+**Immediate Post‑Irrigation Response (first sample at 11:18):**
+- **soil1 dropped to ~389** (−107 points), reflecting a strong and immediate wetting effect due to direct exposure to the pump jet.
+- **soil2 decreased to ~520** (−21 points), confirming moderate moisture infiltration but with the expected delay given its different physical location in the pot.

+**Medium‑Term Response (first 5 hours, 11:18–16:00):**
+- `soil1` exhibited a gradual recovery from 389 → ~445, regaining only around **50%** of the initial drop over five hours.
+This recovery rate is significantly slower than both the low‑dose and medium‑dose events, suggesting a deeper and more sustained moisture penetration.
+- `soil2` followed a different pattern: after the initial decrease, values continued to drift downward during the first hour before stabilising and slowly rising toward ~496.
+This behaviour indicates delayed lateral moisture diffusion across the substrate and reinforces `soil2` as a useful complementary sensor for characterising irrigation intensity.

+**Interpretation and Relevance for the ML Dataset:**
+- The high‑dose event demonstrates a clearly distinguishable moisture profile compared with both low‑ and medium‑dose irrigations:
+  - larger initial impact on `soil1`,
+  - delayed and more pronounced redistribution effects in `soil2`,
+  - significantly slower drying curve.
+- These characteristics make this event a strong ground‑truth example for the **high‑dose irrigation class** (class 3) in the upcoming multi‑class Edge AI model.
+- All corresponding time‑series measurements have been logged in the Raspberry Pi CSV dataset and will be used to extract drying‑curve features (derivatives, deltas, return‑to‑baseline time) during the model‑training phase.

 **Result:**
 Week 8 successfully connected the final missing piece of the system: real pump hardware and live plant behaviour.
 The timing of all components (Arduino, ESP32, Raspberry Pi, ThingSpeak) was aligned to a realistic 3‑minute irrigation timescale, and robust CSV logging was enabled on the Raspberry Pi.
-The first real irrigation event was recorded and timestamped, providing essential labelled data for future model training.
+The first real irrigation events (manual, timed low‑dose, medium‑dose, and high‑dose) were recorded and timestamped, providing essential labelled data for future model training.
 The project is now ready to move beyond a simple TinyML binary classifier towards a more expressive Edge AI model that can reason about irrigation dose, using the richer dataset collected during this week.